 How Do You Read So Much?

-We’re constantly researching posts, so I’m always reading, and I’ve made it a central part of my life.
+I’m constantly researching articles and plowing through books for upcoming podcast interviews, so I’m always reading, and I’ve made it a central part of my life.
 I have books (and a Kindle) that I’m working my way through by my nightstand and in strategic places in my house so that I can take advantage of any spare moment to read a page or two.
 The Kindle and Kindle apps have made reading much easier.
 I’ve got it on my iPad, my phone, and my laptop.
 Whenever I’ve got any dead time, I fill it with reading.
 Standing in line at the post office?
 I’m reading on my phone.
 Resting between deadlift sets at the gym?
 Reading.
 Pooping (like a samurai, of course)?
 Reading.

 At any given time I’m reading six to seven books.
-If the post that I’m researching for has a close deadline, I focus most of my time on reading books geared towards that.
+If the post that I’m researching for has a close deadline, I focus most of my time on reading books geared towards that, and of course the books written by authors of upcoming podcast interviews are a top priority.
 Thanks to a speed-reading class I took in high school, I can typically finish an average-size book in about a day.
 If I have a murky idea for a post or series of posts, I’ll take my time reading potentially related books and do it in fits and starts.
 (If you’re interested in learning how to speed read, check out this post for tips.)

 I like both paperback and ebooks.
 Ebooks make research much easier because I can import my highlights from Kindle into Evernote.
 Paper books are convenient because they never run out of power, and because I often read older books that aren’t available in digital format.
 If I read something in an ebook format and it had a significant impact on me, I’ll buy a paperback version of it to add to my personal library.